 - lack of sleep.

-If you suspect your child is stressed, talk to them to try and determine if these or other things are going on.
+If you suspect your child is stressed, talk to them to try and determine if something is going on.
 If you can identify why they’re feeling stressed, it will be easier to help them address the cause and manage their stress appropriately.

 Seek support if necessary

-Stress that hangs around for a long period of time can be harmful to your child’s health and wellbeing.
+Stress on teenagers can be harmful to their health and wellbeing if it seems as though they have been enduring it for a long time.
 If your child has been showing signs of stress, try our suggested strategies to support them.
 However, if your child has been stressed for a long period of time, or if nothing seems to be helping, it’s a good idea to seek some outside help.
 Have a chat to your family doctor, or consider giving your child an opportunity to talk things over with a counsellor.